 Developing effective networks in dysphagia management will also be facilitated through this course.

 Who is it for?

-This module is designed for Speech and Language Therapists and other health professionals with experience of working in the field of dysphagia and disorders of eating and drinking.
+This course is designed for Speech and Language Therapists and health professionals with experience of working in the field of dysphagia disorders of eating and drinking.

 This course comprises 5 full days in response to feedback on accessibility for busy, working clinicians who have sufficient clinical experience to reflect on.

 It is essential that you attend the final day as this is when participants are expected to complete their assessment presentation.